blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 **Opaque deployment-ID assignment** (a random UUID or clinic-assigned device code) in the Notehub device tag or serial-number field so downstream routes can correlate events to the correct caregiver via a patient-record lookup in the downstream covered system, keyed on device UID.

-**Voltage-variable sync behavior** via `hub.set` `voutbound` — automatically extend the outbound cadence as the LiPo voltage drops, maximizing runtime without manual intervention.
+**Voltage-variable sync behavior** via `hub.set` `voutbound`, automatically extending the outbound cadence as the LiPo voltage drops, maximizing runtime without manual intervention.

 **[Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/)** for over-the-air host firmware updates so new features (buzzer support, new alert rules) can be pushed to deployed devices without a pharmacy recall.